alphagov/hmrc-manuals-api/README.md

 ## Markup

-All `body` attributes in manuals or manual sections may contain [markdown](http://daringfireball.net/projects/markdown/syntax).
-The markdown in those attributes is converted to HTML before the document is sent to the Publishing API.
+All `body` attributes in manuals or manual sections may contain [Markdown](http://daringfireball.net/projects/markdown/syntax).
+The Markdown in those attributes is converted to HTML before the document is sent to the Publishing API.

 There is a whitelist of allowed HTML tags and attributes.
 If a manual or a section